Australian who filmed 4 dead and dying police sent to prison

 The judge said while Pusey’s personality disorder might go some way to explain his behavior, it was a serious case of conduct that outraged public decency.

+Wayne Gatt, secretary of the Victoria Police Association, the police union, described Pusey as a “worthless individual.”

+“Each and every one of us will face our mortality one day.
+When his day comes, I hope that he faces the same coldness and the same callousness with which he provided my members when they faced theirs,” Gatt told reporters, referring to the police union members killed.

-Pusey had also pleaded guilty to speeding offences and possessing the illicit drug ecstasy, which he tested positive to using along with cannabis in roadside testing after he was pulled over.
+Pusey had also pleaded guilty to speeding offences and possessing the illicit drug ecstasy, which he tested positive to using along with cannabis in roadside saliva testing after he was pulled over.
 He was fined 1,000 Australian dollars ($773) and was disqualified from driving for two years.

-While his sentence is almost completed, he is likely to remain in custody for unrelated matters.
+While his sentence is almost completed, he is likely to remain in custody for unrelated charges.

 Two weeks ago, Mohinder Singh, the truck driver who killed the four officers, was sentenced to 22 years in prison.